 - Research Associate (Institute of Biodiversity Animal Health & Comparative Medicine)

-My aim is to develop novel methodologies so that we may better understand key microorganisms in the AD process.
-This is difficult as oxygen is toxic to these microorganisms.
-In my role as PDRA at the Water and Environment Group I have developed a platform for real-time growth analysis of anaerobic microorganisms.
-Through a collaboration with biomedical engineers we have explored the use of microfluidic devices within this system for the analysis of single cells.
-We can use this platform to understand the complex cell-cell interactions of the species responsible for methane production in order to improve the process at the macro-scale.
-This represents a step change in lab-based methodologies for these difficult to grow microorganisms.
-I have been recently been awarded a small internal grant (£1367) to explore a salt-tolerant methanogenic species for saline remediation.
+As PDRA at the Water and Environment Group, I developed a platform for real-time growth analysis of anaerobic microorganisms.
+Through a collaboration with biomedical engineers, we have explored the use of microfluidic devices within this system to analyse single cells.
+We can use this platform to understand the complex cell-cell interactions of the species responsible for methane production to improve the macro scale process.
+This represents a step-change in lab-based methodologies for these difficult to grow microorganisms.

 Asian Institute of Technology collaboration

-At the University of Glasgow I am involved in a collaboration with the Asian Institute of Technology.
+At the University of Glasgow, I was involved in a collaboration with the Asian Institute of Technology.
 This work looks to understand the microbiome of decentralised waste treatment systems.